paultsogbe/paultsogbe/README.md

 👀 **Looking for new opportinties - 6 months internship or first job?
 ✨ **Full-Stack JavaScript developer**

-I worked in the telecommuication industry before 2020 and then I discovered my passion for code!
+I worked in the telecommuication industry before 2020 and then I discovered my passion for ✨ **code** !

 In 2020-2021 I followed a number of different trainings at [OpenClassrooms](https://openclassrooms.com/fr/), [Codecademy](https://www.codecademy.com/), [freeCodeCamp](https://www.freecodecamp.org/learn/) and finally I decided to go even further by joining a Bootcamp at [Le Reacteur](https://www.lereacteur.io/) to become a Full-Stack Web & Mobile Developer.